Argyll and Bute moving on - weather 6/7 October

 Phone: 01586 555249, email ndr@argyll-bute.gov.uk or visit https://www.argyll-bute.gov.uk/business-and-licensing/business-rates

-We will also encourage local people to help support local businesses wherever they can at this very challenging time.
+We are also encouraging local people to help support local businesses wherever they can at this very challenging time.

 Roads and Bridges